Understanding Your Lab Tests: Antinuclear Antibody Test (ANA) and Autoimmunity

 Ideally you want a negative ANA Test, meaning no (or very little) antibodies in your blood.

-If your results do come back positive do not despair.
+If your results do come back positive, please know you're not alone—we're here to support you.

 Remember, this is a predictive test—not a diagnostic test.
-Therefore a positive result may simply indicate a trend toward a chronic condition and not a full-blown disease.
+Therefore a positive result may simply indicate a trend toward a chronic condition and not a full-blown condition.

-Contrary to common myth, we all have low levels of autoimmune activity happening the time
+Contrary to common myth, we all have low levels of autoimmune activity happening all the time.

 It's a key part of the body's innate checks-and-balances in keeping a strong and aggressive but also well-regulated immune system.